Get radiant, glowing skin this Summer

 Studies have shown that a consistent, daily intake of soy for 8-12 weeks can improve your skin elasticity.
 It has also been shown to reduce the appearance of fine lines, helping to make your skin glow.
 Our favourite way to get soy into our morning breakfast routine is by substituting 1 cup of almond milk for 1 cup of soy milk in our Banana, Berry, Vanilla and Chai smoothie.

-Stay away from sugar
+Stay away from processed sugar

 Naturally occurring sugars found in foods like fruit is fine.
-It’s refined and processed sugars which can cause inflammation in the body and stand in the way of healthy skin.
+It’s refined and processed sugars that can cause inflammation in the body and stand in the way of healthy skin.
 Sugar causes significant weight gain through various mechanisms.
 It provides the body with empty calories, causing insulin spikes, and decreasing growth hormone secretion.
 That means people who consume excess sugar gain weight.

 To make matters worse, long-term use of sugar results in free radical damage to the collagen in our skin which contributes to wrinkles, and is the number one reason women develop cellulite.
 If you’re interested in finding out the scoop on sugar, then read this article.